Stormy Daniels testifies during day 13 of Trump’s New York hush money trial

 Hearing opens with discussion of Daniels evidence

-Before Tuesday’s proceedings began, the courtroom was abuzz about the prospect that Daniels could testify.
+Even before Tuesday’s hearing began, the courtroom was abuzz about the prospect that Daniels could testify.
 What would she say on the witness stand?

 Defence lawyer Susan Necheles kicked off the proceedings with a request to Judge Juan Merchan: that Daniels be barred from discussing any “details” of her alleged affair with Trump.

-Daniels has written about her version of events in the book Full Disclosure, which included explicit descriptions of the former president’s physical appearance.
+Previously, Daniels had written about her version of events in the book Full Disclosure, which included explicit descriptions of the former president’s physical appearance.

 The prosecution agreed that there was no need to “involve any details of genitalia”, but it maintained that certain specifics about the relationship between Trump and Daniels were necessary.

-Merchan agreed to allow limited details to establish Daniels’s alleged affair as he acknowledged that she might otherwise have “credibility issues”.
+Judge Merchan agreed to allow limited details, insofar as to establish Daniels’s alleged affair, as he acknowledged that she might otherwise have “credibility issues”.

 First witness speaks about Trump’s books

-Before Daniels could testify, the prosecution introduced a different witness: Sally Franklin of the publishing house Penguin Random House.
+But before Daniels could testify, the prosecution introduced a different witness: Sally Franklin of the publishing house Penguin Random House.

 Prosecutors had Franklin read excerpts of Trump’s books — How to Get Rich and Think Like a Billionaire — illustrating the former president’s hands-on approach to business transactions.